Esri/storymap-tour/README.md

 ### The downloadable version

-The hosted Map Tour template provides several customization options that are accessible through the SETTINGS button in the top panel.
-If you don't find the option you expect or you are a developer and want to enhance the application, you should use the downloadable version.
+Although the hosted Map Tour template provides several customization options that are accessible through the Settings button in map tour builder app, you may want to perform additional customizations or add your own code to the application.
+In this case, you should use the downloadable version.

-The downloadable version doesn't offer the interactive builder.
-The Map Tour gets its data from a web map and its configuration from parameters in a file that offer the same capabilities than the hosted version.
-We recommend that you create and refine your web map using the hosted version and that you reuse it with the downloadable.
+By downloading the template and putting it on your own web server or website, you can make unlimited customizations and changes to the template.
+With the download, the URL of your map tour will be start with your own web domain instead of being on the ArcGIS cloud system.

+The downloadable version can be configured through a web map or a web mapping application identifier.
+The main use cases are:

+ * You build your map tour using the interactive builder in the hosted environment and configure the template with the web mapping application identifier.
+All your configuration will be there
+ * You build your web map outside of the interactive builder and configure the template with the web map identifier.
+You will have to read the documentation to learn how to configure the template

+Note that the interactive builder is available in the downloadable version but with some technical restrictions on browsers like Internet Explorer before version 10.

 ## How to deploy a Map Tour